osrf/ros2multirobotbook/src/task_userdefined.md

 		fleet_handle.add_performable_action(cat, _consider)
 ```

 2. [RobotUpdateHandle::set_action_executor](https://github.com/open-rmf/rmf_ros2/blob/8440488d5583edc5a5b7226326aa2a8d41dad975/rmf_fleet_adapter/include/rmf_fleet_adapter/agv/RobotUpdateHandle.hpp#L178-L179) This is where you tell the fleet adapter how to instruct your robot to begin performing an action.
-This callback to this function consists of:
+The callback on this function consists of:

 - `category(string)` type of action.
 - `description(JSON)` message which contains details about how the action should be performed.
-- `execution(object)` object which the platform-specific side of the fleet adapter must hold onto while the action is being performed, ideally giving periodic updates for remaining time estimates.
+- `execution(object)`object which the platform-specific side of the fleet adapter must hold onto while the action is being performed, ideally giving periodic updates for remaining time estimates.

 The robot will not participate in the traffic negotiations while using a custom task in `perform_action`.
 That means that it will be allowed to report its trajectory to the traffic schedule, thus making it possible for other robots to avoid it.
 However, the robot would not be able to accommodate other robots until the task is complete.